mooncn/MySQLbackup/README.md

 # Description
 This Program IS a little tool for mysql database backup ande mail to some address,
-Add Automatic delete old backup files. please edit it in config.php use [PHPMailer](https://github.com/PHPMailer/PHPMailer) and [MySQL-dump](https://github.com/dg/MySQL-dump) to compose.
+Add Automatic delete old backup files. please edit it in config.php The max backup numbers perfer to set 0. in case of some one to download db files;
+use [PHPMailer](https://github.com/PHPMailer/PHPMailer) and [MySQL-dump](https://github.com/dg/MySQL-dump) to compose.
 lisence obey BSD-3-Clause License and LGPL-2.1 License
 # USE IT